reactiveui/website/input/docs/handbook/view-models/index.md

 # Best Practices

-One of the core concepts of Functional Reactive Programming, is that instead of writing *imperative code* (i.e. "Do A right now, then do B, then do C"), we want to write *Functional, Declarative code* - instead of writing event handlers and methods to change properties, we want **to Describe how properties are related to each other**, using `WhenAny` and `ToProperty`.
+One of the core concepts of Functional Reactive Programming, is that instead of writing *imperative code* (i.e. "Do A right now, then do B, then do C"), we want to write *Functional, Declarative code* - instead of writing event handlers and methods to change properties, we want **to Describe how properties are related to each other**, using [WhenAnyValue](./when-any) and [ToProperty](./oaph).

 As a result, almost all of the interesting code in a well-written ReactiveUI ViewModel will be in the *constructor*; this code will describe how the properties in the ViewModel are related to each other.
 Your goal when writing the code for a ViewModel, is to take statements that describe how the view *should* work in terms of its commands and properties, and to translate them into things to put into the constructor.
 For example: